oreoft/ITMD4541-F23/README.md

 ## Lab1 - [Link](lab-1/index.html)

 Lab1 is our course's first task, and it includes the following:
-- Task 1: Describe the content and requirements of Task 1.
-- Task 2: Describe the content and requirements of Task 2.
-- Task 3: Describe the content and requirements of Task 3.
+- Task 1: Create a new public GitHub repository for the class lab work (ITMD441 or ITMD541), checking the option to add a README file for future use.

+- Task 2: Develop an index.html webpage in the repository's root directory, serving as an introductory landing page for the class and yourself, including background information on your web experience.
+Link an external CSS file for styling.

-Please visit the Lab1 link to see more details.
+Please visit the Lab1 [Link](lab-1/index.html) to see more details.

 ## Lab2 - [Link](lab-2/index.html)

 Lab2 is our course's second task, and it includes the following:

-- Task 1: Describe the content and requirements of Task 1.
-- Task 2: Describe the content and requirements of Task 2.
-- Task 3: Describe the content and requirements of Task 3.
+- Task 1: Modify the provided HTML file (index.html) to make it match the sample HTML provided in the assignment.
+Follow the instructions in index.html, and only add your name as instructed.

-Please visit the Lab2 link to see more details.
+Please visit the Lab2 [Link](lab-2/index.html) to see more details.

 ## Contact Information